lmarkus/ReviewBot/README.md

 If you have `NODE_ENV` set to production, it will exclusively use `.config/config.json` otherwise, it will merge `.config/config.json` with `.config/development.json`.
 This allows you the flexibility to test locally  with ease.

- Within either configuration file, look for the `app` section:
+ Within either configuration file, look for the `app` section.
+ Below are the default values:

  ```json
   "app": {
             "github": {